CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create Filters

 You can limit or direct event messages using filters.
-Filters get created based on rules you define, like those in the previous section.
+Filters are created based on rules you define, like those in the previous section.
 Each filter contains one or more rules.
-When a message matches the rule, it gets sent to the indicated destination.
+When a message matches the rule, it is sent to the indicated destination.
 Before you can create filters, you need to have already defined the rules and configured channels (as described earlier).

-As you create filters, they get added to the bottom of a filter list.
+As you create filters, they are added to the bottom of a filter list.
 By default, NetQ processes filters in the order they appear in this list (from top to bottom) until it finds a match.
 This means that NetQ first evaluates each event message by the first filter listed, and if it matches then NetQ it, ignoring all other filters, and the system moves on to the next event message received.
 If the event does not match the first filter, NetQ tests it against the second filter, and if it matches then NetQ processes it and the system moves on to the next event received, and so forth.
 NetQ ignores events that do not match any filter.

 You mght have to change the order of filters in the list to ensure you capture the events you want and drop the events you do not want.
 This is possible using the *before* or *after* keywords to ensure one rule gets processed before or after another.